MAE4001 – Linear Models

 - Write up the results of an analysis in an appropriate way

-- demonstrate a facility with linear modelling to answer well-defined research questions
+- demonstrate a facility with linear modeling to answer well-defined research questions

 - interpret published scientific research that uses these models and methods